domroselli/twitterspy/README.md

 ### Complete Parameter List
 ***
 + __-s *screen_name*__
 an unprotected screen_name to spy on.
+You can only spy on a protected user if you own the user or are an approved follower.

 + __-du *'dabase_url'*__
    If you want to customize the datastore, you cab confgure the SQLAlchemy Dialect and Pool.